 top of page

-Giovanna creates her unique bas relief casts at Wild Hive Studio, a light-filled art studio she built two years ago in the countryside of the Huon Valley, south of Hobart.
-The studio is an eco-built space created with sustainability at its core, with its high pitch ceiling, exposed beams and external cladding in natural edge macrocarpa timber grown and milled from a neighbouring property and internal earth walls using locally sourced clay, oat straw, cow manure and beeswax.
-The studio is surrounded by a number of Giovanna's bee hives and is set amongst an ever expanding cottage garden, with rolling hills in the distance and the nearby Huon River which flows into an extensive coastline of beaches and bays.
+Giovanna Mazzella is a Tasmanian based, Sydney born artist who has called Tasmania home since 2012.
+She creates her unique bas relief casts at Wild Hive Studio, a light-filled art studio she built two years ago in the countryside of the Huon Valley, south of Hobart.
+The studio is an eco-built space created with sustainability at its core.
+It features exposed beams, high pitch timber ceilings and external cladding in natural edge macrocarpa, grown and milled from a neighbouring property while the internal earth walls are made from locally sourced clay, oat straw, cow manure and beeswax.
+The studio is surrounded by a number of Giovanna’s bee hives and is set amongst an ever expanding cottage garden, with rolling hills in the distance and the nearby Huon River which flows into an extensive coastline of beaches and bays.

 ‘I’ve always felt most at home in nature.
 As a child, I would spend hours outdoors exploring and observing.
 I collected shells, bird nests and unusual seed pods and my bedroom usually had jars of assorted beetles and caterpillars at different stages of development.’

-The four distinct Tasmanian seasons offer endless inspiration for Giovanna, and her day to day creative practice is determined by what is currently in bloom, in leaf or partially or fully formed.
+She forages materials from gardens, forests, roadsides, the surrounding countryside, and nearby rivers and beaches.
+The four distinct Tasmanian seasons offer endless inspiration for Giovanna, and her day-to-day creative practice is determined by what is currently in bloom, in leaf or washed up on the shores.

-Giovanna's process is slow, focused and intentional.
+Giovanna’s process is slow, focused and intentional.
 She begins by collecting her plant materials and keeping them well hydrated.
-She then prepares large, smooth clay beds on top of her 3m long work bench, carefully composing and arranging the plant materials before pressing and rolling them them into the clay.
+She then prepares large, smooth clay beds on top of her 3m long work bench, carefully composing and arranging the plant materials before pressing and rolling them into the clay.
 She then removes all the plant material from the clay to reveal their finely detailed impressions.
-Next she forms a temporary framework around each piece and pours in sculptural plaster, allowing it to set before releasing the frame, removing the clay from the plaster and allowing the piece to fully dry for 1-2 weeks.
-Each piece is then meticulously cleaned, sanded and finished with either metal leaf gilding or her own blend of charcoal infused beeswax.
+Next she forms a temporary timber framework around each piece and pours in sculptural plaster, allowing it to set before releasing the frame, removing the clay from the plaster and allowing the piece to fully cure for 1–2 weeks.
+Each piece is then meticulously cleaned, sanded and finished with either metal leaf gilding, acrylic wash or her own blend of charcoal infused beeswax.
 The work requires deep focus — hours can pass unnoticed in the quiet rhythm of planning and making.

 Each piece is both a study of texture and a moment of mindfulness — an offering of the fleeting beauty of nature made tangible, and a quiet reminder of our place within the natural world.